 We first tested this soufflé about a year ago, on a whim, and it turned out amazing.
 While it sounds and looks quite fancy, these treats are a cinch to make.
-With a few small changes, we've upped the nutrition factor in this dessert to make it even MORE healthy.
+With a few small changes, we've upped the nutrition factor in this dessert to make it even MORE heart healthy.

 Healthy Chocolate Souffle Recipe